edeltech/sls-example/README.md

 Navigate into the directory and create a Python virtual environment

 	$ cd sls-example
-	$ python3 -m venv .venv

-Activate the virtual environment

-	$ source .venv/bin/activate

-Install the Python dependencies

-	$ pip install -r requirements.txt

-Install the serverless plugins
+## Deploy

-	$ npm install
+	$ serverless deploy

-## Test
+## Invoke

-	$ serverless invoke local --function process_image --path event.json
+	$ serverless invoke --function process_image --path event.json

-This will execute the function on your machine and return a base64 encoded image.
+This will execute the function in the cloud and return the response.
+If all goes well, we should see a base64-encoder image.

-# Your turn

-Add an `orientation` query parameter to rotate the input image by steps of 90 degrees before returning it.